 This roundtable discussion series is a collaboration between NEDA and the Yoga and Body Image Coalition.

-NEDA and the Yoga and Body Image Coalition are excited to announce the fourth (and final) roundtable in our collaborative roundtable series, Growing & Thriving Together: A Roundtable Series on Diversity, Inclusivity & Accessibility in Yoga and Fitness Spaces.
+NEDA and the Yoga and Body Image Coalition are excited to announce the second roundtable in our collaborative roundtable series, Growing & Thriving Together: A Roundtable Series on Diversity, Inclusivity & Accessibility in Yoga and Fitness Spaces.
 While the roundtables are open for anyone to view, this series is especially geared toward yoga and fitness instructors.

-The final roundtable will be held on the following date:
+The remaining roundtables will be held on the following dates:

-If you’d like to watch the first three roundtables, recorded live, you can find them at the links below:
+If you’d like to watch the first roundtable, recorded live September 9th, you can find it here.

-Our December 2nd roundtable will address how to create the paradigm shift in yoga and fitness spaces that has been discussed during the previous three roundtables.
-The roundtable will be moderated by Melanie Klein, and panelists will be Dianne Bondy, Melanie Camellia, Michael Hayes, and Colleen Werner.
-Read about them below and join them Monday for this interesting talk!
+Our October 29th roundtable will address the importance of inclusive and diverse marketing in yoga and fitness spaces.
+The roundtable will be moderated by Kerry O’Grady, and panelists will be Lindley Ashline, Pia Guerrero, Pia Schiavo-Campo, and Dr. Sabrina Strings.
+Read about them below and join them next Monday for this interesting talk!

 To access the event, simply go to NEDA’s Facebook page at the event time!